-Another advantage of using mobile and cloud technology to centralize Sistema.bio’s inventory management system is that each person in the process, who has a different role to play, can now have access only to the part of the process they need to control, said Maxence.
+Another advantage of using mobile and cloud technology to centralize Sistema.bio’s last mile inventory management system is that each person in the process, who has a different role to play, can now have access only to the part of the process they need to control, said Maxence.

 Other pluses of an inventory management tool built on TaroWorks and Salesforce include providing real-time data to the field about where along the supply chain the product is at any given time.
 This increased transparency improved the reliability of biodigester delivery to the smallholder farmers who purchased the product.